Commodity Boards Frequently Asked Questions

-Answer: Topics may be submitted at any time; however, all topics to be considered in the current fiscal year should be received by the date specified in the Federal Register Notice.
+Answer: Topics may be submitted at any time; however, all topics to be considered in the current fiscal year should be received by the date specified in the Commodity Board Solicitation Notification.
 Topics submitted after the specified date will be considered for the current AFRI RFAs in development, to the extent practicable, and may be considered for AFRI RFAs in future years.

 What is the timeline for deciding if suggested topics will be included in one of the AFRI RFAs?

-Answer: For topics submitted before the current fiscal year deadline, NIFA will decide within 30 days after the submission deadline specified in the Federal Register Notice.
+Answer: For topics submitted before the current fiscal year deadline, NIFA will decide within 30 days after the submission deadline specified in the Commodity Board Solicitation Notification.
 The date for evaluating topics submitted after the deadline for possible inclusion in current AFRI RFAs in development, if practicable, will be determined on a case-by-case basis.
 The date for evaluating topics submitted after the deadline for possible inclusion in future AFRI RFAs will be posted on NIFA's Commodity Boards Web page.

 How will research topics be selected?